curl/curl/docs/MANUAL.md

 to specify name and password for commonly visited FTP sites in a file so that you do not have to type them in each time you visit those sites.
-You realize this is a big security risk if someone else gets hold of your passwords, therefore most Unix programs will not read this file unless it is only readable by yourself (curl does not care though).
+You realize this is a big security risk if someone else gets hold of your passwords, therefore most Unix programs do not read this file unless it is only readable by yourself (curl does not care though).

 Curl supports `.netrc` files if told to (using the `-n`/`--netrc` and